meerkat-morecats/eslint-plugin-hook-break-line/README.md

 # eslint-plugin-hook-break-line

-react hook deps break line
+react hook with two arguments which the fist is function and the second is array should break line;

 ## Installation